 The discount rates in the above tables used to measure the total pension liabilities for PERS, PFRS and TPAF, respectively, are single blended discount rates based on the long-term expected rate of return on investments and the municipal bond rates specified in the tables.
 The municipal bond rate is based on the Bond Buyer GO 20-Bond Municipal Bond Index which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on the contribution rate in the most recent fiscal year.
-State employer contributed 30% of the actuarially determined contributions.
+State employer contributed 30% of the actuarially determined contributions and the local employers contributed 100% of their actuarially determined contributions.
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2034 for PERS, 2050 for PFRS, and 2029 for TPAF.
 Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through 2034 for PERS, 2050 for PFRS, and